Fast Agent-Based Simulation Framework with Applications to Reinforcement Learning and the Study of Trading Latency

 \section{Conclusions}

-We have introduced a new multi-agent simulation framework for finanical market microstructure, called the Multi-Agent eXchange Environment (MAXE).
+We have introduced a new multi-agent simulation framework for financial market microstructure, called the Multi-Agent eXchange Environment (MAXE).
 There are a number of distinctive advantages MAXE offers over alternative simulation frameworks such as ABIDES \cite{byrd2019abides}.
-Most notably our framework is fast and flexible; it allows to model different matching rules and can model latency.
+Most notably, our framework was designed to be fast and flexible; it allows the modelling of different matching rules and can model latency.

-We have also demonstrated its potency for research into market dynamics.
-In particular, we used MAXE to conduct a simple empirical study highlighting an over-offering characteristic in pro-rata markets ensuing from agents that adapt their strategies with a simple moving-average learning approach.
-Furthermore, we utilised MAXE to showcase a mini study of the impact the delay in processing order has on a few LOB statistics and on the behaviour of the best prices after a large trade is registered with the exchange.
+We have demonstrated its potency for research into market dynamics.
+In particular, we utilised MAXE to showcase a mini study of the impact the delay in processing order has on a few LOB statistics and on the behaviour of the best prices after a large trade is registered with the exchange.
+We have also shown that MAXE is suitable for applications beyond the study of financial markets, as we used it to simulate a multi-agent reinforcement-learning network routing scenario.
+As our first evidence provided suggests, MAXE can be used to simulate markets and multi-agent systems more efficiently than comparable existing toolboxes.
+We therefore hope that it will be useful to facilitate research across different disciplines in need of simulating large-scale agent-based models.

-In conclusion, MAXE offers a general and efficient simulation environment that can be easily employed for research into properties of various markets or as a benchmark environment for agent-based testing of trading strategies.

 Expanding on our illustrative case studies would be interesting in particular, given the dearth of studies utilising ABM in the context of pro-rata matching rules.
-We hope such research would be greatly aided by our MAXE package, providing a standardised, scalable and easily customisable toolbox to support this kind of research.
+We hope such inquiries would be greatly aided by our MAXE package, providing a standardised, scalable, and easily customisable toolbox to support this kind of research.